ardeshir/ardeshir.github.io/docs/access.md

 - User C is assigned the role of Privileged Role Administrator and an Azure AD Premium P1 license.
 - User D is assigned the role of Global Administrator an an Azure AD Free license.
 ### 11. Answer:
-1. User A and User C only
+- User A and User C only
 - The license requirements are Azure AD Premium P1 or Azure AD Premium P2.
 The role requirements are Global Administrator or Privileged Role Administrator.
 User A meets the requirements.
 User C meets the requirements.

 ### 12. Q: You create a new Azure AD group with the following properties.
 Which of the objects listed can you add to the group?
 - Group type: Security
 - Membership type: Assigned
 ### 12. Answer:
-1. User
-- Users can be added to security groups and Microsoft 365 groups.
+1. User: Users can be added to security groups and Microsoft 365 groups.

-2. Device
-- Devices can be added only to security groups.
+2. Device: Devices can be added only to security groups.

-3. Service principal
-- Service principals can only be added to security groups.
+3. Service principal: Service principals can only be added to security groups.

 ### 13. Q: What Azure CLI command is used to create a new Azure AD user?
 ### 13. Answer:
-1. az ad user create
+- az ad user create.
 - az ad user create is the correct CLI command to create a new Azure AD user account.

 ### 14. Q: Which AAD authentication method allows for on-premises authentication without the need for additional infrastructure (besides agents)?
 The solution allows for a single point of authentication.
 ### 14. Answer:
-1. Pass-through authentication
-- Pass-through authentication (PTA) is an agent-based authentication method that allows users to sign in to both on-premises and cloud-based applications using the same passwords.
+- Pass-through authentication.
+Pass-through authentication (PTA) is an agent-based authentication method that allows users to sign in to both on-premises and cloud-based applications using the same passwords.
 Authentication occurs against local AD domain controllers.
 The PTA agent can be installed on any server running Windows Server 2012 R2 or later.

 ### 15. Q: In PIM, the process of performing one or more actions to use a role a user is eligible for is known as ____.
 ### 15. Answer:
-1. Activating the role
-- In PIM, the process of performing one or more actions to use a role a user is eligible for is known as activating the role.
+- Activating the role.
+In PIM, the process of performing one or more actions to use a role a user is eligible for is known as activating the role.

 ### 16. You need to create a new group with the following properties:
 - Group type: Security